heimrih/libero-smolvla/README.md

 **Heads up:**
 This repository is not the actual repo from my local environment.
 It only contains the necessary files for code checking.
-Most of the main policy are pulled directly from lerobot.
+Most of the main policy are pulled directly from lerobot.[lerobot](https://github.com/huggingface/lerobot)
 The configuration of the smolvla is in policies/smolvla
+The Libero benchmark is also cloned locally however the evaluation script is not from them.[LIBERO](https://github.com/Lifelong-Robot-Learning/LIBERO)

 > Note:
 > The main `train.sh`script eventually points to `train.py` and the evaluation script `test.sh` points to this evaluation script`eval_LIBERO_smol.py` are also available at the main page of this repository.